lxc/lxcfs/README.md

    - stat
    - uptime

-### Usage
+## Usage
 The recommended command to run lxcfs is:

     sudo mkdir -p /var/lib/lxcfs
-	sudo lxcfs -s -f -d -o allow_other /var/lib/lxcfs
+    sudo lxcfs -s -f -o allow_other /var/lib/lxcfs

-We recommend -s to avoid threading;  -o allow_other is needed to allow users other than root to use the filesystem.
+ - -s is required to turn off multi-threading as libnih-dbus isn't thread safe.
+ - -f is to keep lxcfs running in the foreground
+ - -o allow\_other is required to have non-root user be able to access the filesystem
+ - -d can also be passed in order to debug lxcfs